 It is critical to build a framework of where the buying and selling pressure will occur.
-Typically we build this with our line drawing techniques, but other techniques such as Ichimoku Clouds can also help establish your support & resistance areas.
+Typically, we build this with our line drawing techniques, but other techniques such as Ichimoku Clouds can also help establish your support & resistance areas.

-"The trend is your friend".
+"The trend is your friend."
 Without it a trader is limited to selling options to make income.
 Identifying trends and entering them early on is a critical key to making money.
-Typically we teach trend identification built on moving averages.
-Other tools one could use is line drawing, or overlays such as Ichimoku Clouds (still built on moving averages).
+Typically, we teach trend identification built on moving averages.
+Other tools one could use is line drawing or overlays such as Ichimoku Clouds still built on moving averages.
 Whatever the tool, it is critical that you identify the trend.

 Chart patterns are little patterns of sentiment that appear on a chart.
-As you recognize them they will help you predict better the likely direction the stock is about to move.
-There are only a handful of patterns and it is well worth your time to learn them.
+As you recognize them, they will help you predict better the likely direction the stock is about to move.
+There are only a handful of patterns, and it is well worth your time to learn them.

-These 5 steps of trade confirmation will help you consistently pick more winners and help you be a much better trader and analysts of trades.
-But they are not new to many of you.
-So why am I refreshing you on them?
+These five steps of trade confirmation will help you consistently pick more winners and help you be a much better trader and analysts of trades.
+However, Bollinger Bands can simplify the process even further.

 It is entirely possible to trade from only the Bollinger Bands screen while still having most of the information you need.

 One of the unique factors of the Bollinger bands is the relative nature in which they form around a stock.
 The bands expand and contract with the volatility of the stock.
-Consequently it is frequent to see the price pushing into the bands.
+Consequently, it is frequent to see the price pushing into the bands.

-A push into an upper or lower band itself is not a representation of support or resistance, however when the price is pushing into one of the bands and a candlestick reversal pattern appears, at that point the band starts to function more like a support or resistance.
+A push into an upper or lower band itself is not a representation of support or resistance, however when the price is pushing into one of the bands, and a candlestick reversal pattern appears, at that point, the band starts to function more like a support or resistance.

 Because of this unique function, the Bollinger Bands can be used to replace the framework of a stock usually provided by a support & resistance grid.
-The advantage however is that the bands are relative rather than absolute.
+The advantage, however, is that the bands are relative rather than absolute.
 Many a frustrated trader has drawn support & resistance lines only to be frustrated that the stock trades "close" to the grid but not exactly within it.